hit-blockchain-lab/Fate/doc/specs/contract-spec.md

 #### Sub Function

-Subing asset data to above structure.
+Subbing asset data to above structure.

 #### New Function